ezYakaEagle442/aks-sec-gov/setup-prereq-rg-spn.md

 ```

+KV stores both public part and private part of your key.
+Once you uploaded your key into KV, there is no way to show or download the private part: this is for security concern.
 Once the key is imported in KV, then az keyvault key download returns the public key only.

+You can eventually save the private key key and also the passphrase as secrets in KV

 See :
 - this similar [topic & explanation regarding certificates](https://github.com/Azure/azure-sdk-for-js/issues/7647#issuecomment-594935307).
 - [https://github.com/MicrosoftDocs/azure-docs/issues/55072](https://github.com/MicrosoftDocs/azure-docs/issues/55072)